janschill/cern-solid-code-investigation/report/setting-up-pod.md

 solid start
 ```

+## Difficulties

+### Setting up with Docker

+In the beginning the thought of using Docker seemed tempting.
+Installing all dependencies in isolated environments gives the benefit of having all configurations as code.
+A Dockerfile holds all commands that are needed to set up a Nginx reverse proxy for example.
+Because this setup needs multiple running services (Nginx reverse proxy, certification issuing, the Solid server) that all need to communicate to each other, the Docker configuration can get easily out of control and not offer a one-click solution anymore.
+Docker Compose tackles this problem by offering a configuration file to easily define how these different services/container should be connected.
+To not reinvent the wheel and spend too much time on configuring for example an Nginx reverse proxy, well-established Docker images can be used.

 ## References

 W3C Solid Community Group, 2020.
 The Solid Ecosystem. [online] Available at: <https://solid.github.io/specification/> [Accessed 05 October 2020].